pennell-lab/fossil_sampling/README.md

 # fossil_sampling
-This repository contains sims to test methods for inferring species selection...

 First chapter....

+This repository contains sims to test methods for inferring species selection and something